 Variable Description global_auth_q.limit (integer) The maximum number of active authentication requests to be held on the auth queue at any one time.
-This includes pending requests in progress plus requests which have been replied to but whose $reply-holdtime$ has not yet expired.
+This includes pending requests in progress plus requests which have been replied to but whose reply-holdtime has not yet expired.
 When this limit is reached, new requests are discarded (not replied to) with a message in the logfile.
 The auth queue must be sized correctly in order to buffer the arrival rate of access requests.
-If the arrival rate of requests is relatively steady then you can size the queue and hold time as follows: global_auth.q.limit/default_reply_holdtime > transaction rate For example, if global_auth_q.limit=1000, default_reply_holdtime=5, and transaction rate=100 authentications/second, then 1000/5 = 200 ==> 200 > 100 For the first five seconds the queue is filling up to 500 authentication requests.
+If the arrival rate of requests is relatively steady then size the queue and hold time as follows: global_auth.q.limit/default_reply_holdtime > transaction rate For example, if global_auth_q.limit=1000, default_reply_holdtime=5, and transaction rate=100 authentications/second, then 1000/5 = 200 ==> 200 > 100 For the first five seconds the queue is filling up to 500 authentication requests.
 From that point on the requests are still arriving at 100/second, but the oldest requests are being released at 100/second.
 Now, suppose global_auth_q.limit=1000, default_reply_holdtime=5, and transaction rate=250 authentications/second, then 1000/5 = 200 ==> 200 < 250 For the first four seconds the queue is filling up to 1000 authentication requests.
 For the fifth second another 250 requests arrive, but there is no room in the queue.
 No requests will be released until the end of the fifth second, since that is the hold time.
 Either the global.auth_q.limit must be increased, or the default_reply_holdtime must be decreased.
-Note: When the authentication queue limit is exceeded, the RAD-Series Server stops responding to the radcheck command.
-The default value is 40000.
-Server Manager property: Max.
-Authentication Requests ipv6_enabled (boolean) Enables the IPv6 support in the RAD-Series Server.
+Note: When the authentication queue limit is exceeded, the RAD- Series Server stops responding to the radcheck command.
+The default value is 40000. ipv6_enabled (boolean) Enables the IPv6 support in the RAD-Series Server.
 When IPv6 is disabled the server will ignore any IPv6 configurations except for LDAP.
-See "IPv6 Operation" on page 267 for more information.
-The default value is off.
-Server Manager property: Enable IPv6 Communications list_copy_limit (integer) For customized RAD-Series Server configurations that accumulate A-V pairs or generate large responses.
-The default value is 512. compress-logfile (integer) This parameter indicates if the old logfile should be compressed when rolled over (by date or by size) to a new logfile.
-Enabled (Yes) is the default.
-Server Manager property: Logfile Compression
+See "IPv6 OperationIPv6 Operation" on page 269 for more information.
+The default value is off. list_copy_limit (integer) For customized RAD-Series Server configurations that accumulate A-V pairs or generate large responses.
+The default value is 1024. logfile_line_len (integer) The maximum length, in bytes, of the server's logfile lines.
+The minimum value for this parameter is 1024; the maximum is 16384, and the default is 4096.
+Lines longer than this are truncated